-See Note 9 - "Loss Reserves" to our consolidated financial statements and "Critical Accounting Policies" below for a discussion of our losses incurred and claims paying practices.
+See Note 9 - "Loss Reserves" to our consolidated financial statements in Item 8 and "Critical Accounting Policies" below for a discussion of our losses incurred and claims paying practices.

 Information about the composition of the primary insurance default inventory at December 31, 2015, 2014 and 2013 appears in the table below.